firefart/gosocks/Readme.md

 ### Init

 Init is called before the copy operations and it should return a connection to the target that is ready to receive data.
+It may also amend the context used throughout the lifecycle of the request.

 ### ReadFromClient